hobbitronics/scribMarklet/README.md

 ## How to use this?

 - Create a bookmark and give it a name of your choosing
-- copy and paste the entire code to the url field of the bookmark
+- to to [bookmarkleter](https://chriszarate.github.io/bookmarkleter/) and paste scrib in the top field and follow the directions on the site
-- save the bookmark in a easily accessible directory
-- when you are on a certain website that has inline critiques and have started a new critique just open the bookmark and the code will run, adding the editable boxes with a "\*" in them.
+- when you are on a certain website that has inline critiques and have started a new critique just click the bookmark and the code will run, adding the editable boxes with a "\*" in them.

 ## Disclamer